sona1812/Promotional_Performance_Analysis/README.md

 ### Generate a report that provides an overview of the no of stores in each city.   ![](PromoSQL2.jpg)   ![](PromoSQL2..jpg)

+### Generate a report that displays each campaign along with total revenue generated before and after promotion

 ### Produce a report that calculates ISU% for each category during Diwali campaign.
 Aditionally provide rankings for the category based on ISU%

 ### Create a report featuring Top 5 Products ranked by IR% across each campaign.
 The report will provide essential information including product name, category, IR%